 Additionally, some filers might be tempted to leave off a creditor that the filer defrauded in some way.
 Regardless of the reason for the omission, understand that the bankruptcy process looks at your entire financial situation—not just a problematic portion you’d like the court to resolve.

-(Find out more in Do I Have to Include All My Debts in My Bankruptcy?)^Back to top
+(Find out more in Do I Have to Include All My Debts in My Bankruptcy?)

 Can I eliminate all of my debts by discharging them in bankruptcy?

 It depends.
 Although bankruptcy efficiently discharges (wipes out) many types of debt, it doesn’t get rid of all obligations.
 Here are examples of dischargeable debt: